Learn more about receiving credit for prior learning through Portfolio

 Students seeking credit for prior learning can complete the standardized test, institutional challenge exam, or portfolio at any point prior to the semester of the student applying for graduation.

-Exceptions may exist and need approval as CPL requests may not be accepted if student is in the process of applying for graduation at CMC.
+Exceptions may exist and need approval as credit for prior learning (CPL) requests may not be accepted if student is in the process of applying for graduation at CMC.
 Requests for exceptions must be made to CMC Registrar by the student and/or advisor.